CSA-OCP-GER/unicorn/challenges.istio.3.sm-remove-retry.md

 > Need help?
 All neccessary files are [here :blue_book:](hints/yaml/challenge-istio/poolejector)!

 **!!
-DUE TO A BUG CURRENTLY EXISTING ISTIO, THIS EXAMPLE WON'T FULLY WORK !!**
+DUE TO A BUG/MISSING FEATURE CURRENTLY EXISTING ISTIO, THIS EXAMPLE WON'T FULLY WORK !!**

+## Here is what you will learn ##

+- use Istio service mesh to automatically remove services from your application that throw errors

 ## Deploy new JS Backend (with errors) ##